 Fostering the artist

 The artists bring their art project to the same school a few times, for example three or four times over one semester and the project concludes with a performance/exhibition including all participants.
-The results will probably be extremely varied between the many projects, for example concerts, art exhibitions or stage performance where the artist leads the project.
+Thanks to this the results will probably be extremely varied between the many projects, for example concerts, art exhibitions or stage performance where the artist leads the project.
 The pupils work independently between visits or collaborate with their teachers.
 The pupils are of mixed ages although there is often an emphasis on a certain school level.
 Bigger municipalities choose certain age groups to participate while smaller municipalities may participate jointly.

 Digital cooperation with arts foundations

 Cooperation with arts foundations where promotional material is shared and other information and educational material is followed up in the schools.
 This way the information has the possibility to be accessible to everyone throughout the country.

 The information can be followed up by visits from professionals who will work on projects with pupils after the group has seen information/material on the website or in their classroom.

 Professional artists, organisations and those dealing with children’s culture in one way or another.

 The role of List fyrir alla is to support children’s cultural projects that are aimed at the elementary school age.
 Children’s cultural projects include art and cultural projects made for children and/or with the participation of children.

 The aim is to allow for all art disciplines to be visible, as much as possible.
 All art projects should under all circumstances be created by professionals and be of the highest possible standards.